ANALYSIS-Worries over global financial stability mount as central banks tighten policy

 Investors got a taste of the eye-popping volatility such episodes can bring last month, when a blowout in UK debt reverberated around the world.
 Though the Bank of England stepped in to stabilize markets, a number of closely-watched indicators such as global demand for dollars and risk aversion in credit markets still show increasing financial stress.

-Suzanne Hutchins, investment manager of global funds at Newton Investment Management, said the current environment raises the risk of so-called black swan events - unforeseen occurrences that typically have extreme consequences.
+Suzanne Hutchins, investment manager of global funds at Newton Investment Management, said the current environment raises the risk of so-called black swan events, or unforeseen occurrences that typically have extreme consequences.

 “We know the market is pretty illiquid at the moment,” she said.
 “There’s a huge amount of leverage in the financial system and rates are now a lot higher so there’s certainly going to be some casualties out there.”